IMDB-2-0/CS497-B/services/recommender/README.md

 - Queries:

-  - userID: a user's ID in our application
+  - userID (required): a user's ID in our application

 - Returns: